Semantic Cache

 Why it matters

 AI coding workflows often repeat the same questions with different wording.
-A semantic cache catches that repetition without requiring exact string matches.
+A semantic cache helps by:

 Examples: